desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 ### How to use our Pretrained model
 We provide an example notebook file `CT_predict-efficient-pretrain.ipynb`, the pretrained model is loaded in [30] .
-Change the name and path to our provided Self-Trans.pt to load correctly.
+Change the name and path to our provided Self-Trans.pt to load it correctly.
 The model achieves an F1-score of 0.85 on the test set.

 ### Reference